SethJ-2006/CRE132_Unity_Practicals/Assets/_Game/Code/Session01/Session01_Practical.md

 // ❌ Wrong - using float for whole numbers (not wrong, but unnecessary) public float score = 100f;

-// ✅ Better - using int for whole numbers
+// ✅ Correct - using int for whole numbers
 public int score = 100;
 ```